Code-Institute-Submissions/milestone-project-two-12/README.md

         - The user is taken to the "Basic Information" section as expected

     - Did you know section
-        - When I landed on the website, I clicked on the Did you know link in the navigation bar at the top to see if the user is taken to the "Did you know" section.
+        - When I landed on the website, I clicked on the "Did you know" link in the navigation bar at the top to see if the user is taken to the "Did you know" section.
         - The user is taken to the "Did you know" section as expected

     - Things to do section